RogoSolutions/rogo-esp32-sdk/docs/en/contribute/documenting-code.rst

     build-docs -t esp32 -l en build

-For more in-depth documentation about `esp-docs` features please see the documentation at `esp-docs <https://docs.espressif.com/projects/esp-docs/en/latest/>`_.
+For more in-depth documentation about `esp-docs` features please see the `esp-doc` documentation.

 Wrap up
 -------